• Skip to primary navigation

 Conclusion

-The git log command allows you to view the history of changes made to a repository, as well as who made those changes and when.
+The git log command allows you to view the history of changes made to a repository, who made those changes, and when.
 You can use filters with the git log command to show only the information that you are interested in.

 The git log command has two types of flags.
 Some help you format the output, while others can help filter commits returned by the command.
 See you at the next git tutorial.